blinkk/fileset/README.md

 gcloud projects describe <AppID>
 ```

-  b.
-When the command is invoked locally (i.e. for testing or for manual uploads),
+__Application default service account__: When the command is invoked locally
-  you'll likely want to use your App Engine app's default service account
+(i.e. for testing or for manual uploads), you'll likely want to use your App
-  (`<AppID>@appspot.gserviceaccount.com`).
-You can download a service account key
+Engine app's default service account (`<AppID>@appspot.gserviceaccount.com`).
-  by running:
+You can download a service account key by running:

 ```bash
 gcloud iam service-accounts keys create \